Brian342/Mpesa-Spending-prediction/README.md

 8. xgboost
 9. Model evaluation using R2 score, Root Mean square Error, Mean Absolute Error
 10. Future Prediction using Prophet to predict your spendings in the next 60 days or more

-- **Visualization**: This Entails asking and answering some questions like

 ## Installation